bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 13: Sunday, January 21, 2018

+**Today's Progress**:  Did 30 minutes on the treadmill.

+**Thoughts**:  Sometime in the next week I'm going to restart the zombie couch to 5k.
+I started it last year twice and the farthest I got was week 8 day 2.

 ### Day 12: Saturday, January 20, 2018

 **Today's Progress**:  Did 19 minutes on the treadmill and 11 just moving around.